t0mpr1c3/DAKexport/README.md

 patterns written by other means can be used by people who have access to that software.

+The priority is making patterns usable for people with domestic-type knitting machines from brands like Brother and Silver Reed.

 ## Tasks

 Progress has already been made on decoding the proprietary format